24 Hour Blood Pressure Monitoring Clinic in Fresno, CA

 Nourishing and oxygenated blood is necessary for proper brain function, but hypertension can cause serious damage to the brain, including:

 • TIA (Transient ischemic attack) – Or mini-stroke is a temporary and brief disruption of blood to the brain.
-Cause by blood clots and hardened arteries.
+Caused by blood clots and hardened arteries.

 • Mild cognitive impairment – Generally seen as symptoms of aging and serious problems with dementia is the transition between memory and understanding.